 ACT and its employees support their community through various outreach programs:

-The Banica Mission is a missionary partnership between the Diocese of Arlington, VA, and the Diocese of San Juan de la Maguana, serving 10,000 poor people in the rural area of the Dominican Republic on the border of Haiti.
-In 2004 the Mission established a parish school (pre-K through 8th grade).
+The Banica Mission is a missionary partnership between the Diocese of Arlington, VA, and the Diocese of San Juan de la Maguana, serving10,000 poor people in the rural area of the Dominican Republic on the border of Haiti.
+In 2004 the Mission established a parish school (pre-K through 8thgrade).
 Today 250 students are receiving an education far superior to the education offered in the local public school.
 In early 2011, ACT owners Bob Hansen and Rebecca Aughney visited the Mission’s parish school to tour the site where a new computer lab had been planned.
-Since their journey there in 2011, the school now has a newly built library and in February 2013 dedicated a new computer lab facility that was donated by ACT.
+Since their journey there in 2011,the school now has a newly built library and in February 2013 dedicated a new computer lab facility that was donated by ACT.
 The lab supports 25 students per class and offers a view to the world outside, improved education, opportunities to learn basic and advanced computer skills that will ultimately improve the chances for these students to advance and compete for opportunities to go to college.
-In addition, ACT provided the necessary funds and oversaw the upgrade of the security systems at the Mission’s parish school.
+ACT continues to provide annual financial support for multiple projects and initiatives in support of Banica Mission.

 Food For The Poor is the largest international relief and development organization in the United States and serves the poorest of poor in 17 countries throughout the Caribbean and Latin America.
 Since its inception in 1982, Food For The Poor has provided in excess of $10 billion in aid.
 More than 95% of all donations to Food For The Poor go directly to the programs that help the poor.
 That’s less than 5% in administrative costs!